EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 * If Navigate.py is in a Dropbox folder then first stop syncing before compilation.
 Otherwise the program will not compile.
 * The compilation process will make a 'build' and 'dist' directory in the root of the FSS.
 The 'dist' directory contains the executable program (Navigate.exe) that should be copied to the root of the FSS.
 The 'build' and 'dist' directories can be removed.
 In addition, you can remove the *.spec file.
 * Note that the executable might be blocked by Windows defender or other anti-virus software.
 Not sure how to solve this.
 See also, for example, https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg
+* The executable runs on Windows 10 and 11.
+The executable doesn't run on Windows 7 (see for example, https://groups.google.com/g/pyinstaller/c/XcTSSsPP5ac).
+It should run on Windows 8 but this was not tested.
+To have an executable for Windows 7, the executable should be build with Windows 7.